franciscofregona/dominoes-kicker/README.md

 ansible-playbook playbooks/ProvisionHomeServer.yml -i inventory/homeserver/hostsProd.yml -l PHomeServer -K
 ```

+(If instead we want to run it against itself, use
+ansible-playbook playbooks/ProvisionHomeServer.yml -i inventory/homeserver/hostsProd.yml -l **HomeServerPLocal** -K)

-Deploy the nfs servers
+###### Deploy the nfs servers with:

 ```bash
 cd vagrant/nfsServers
 vagrant up
 ```

 The servers automatically pop up and provision themselves with the contents of the ProvisionNFSServer.yml playbook.
-They should be running in a short while (7 minutes or so) and in a High Availability configuration.
+They should be running in a short while (4 minutes or so) and in a High Availability configuration.

 The last task executed by the provisioner is the run for the tests.
 If at any point we want to re run those tests, we can simply **cd back to the root directory of the repo** and run: